DrixnFS/ECO_DriSal_Hydroponics-Greenhouses_CustomReciipes/README.md

 - Crafted by Farmer instead of Gatherer
 - Crafts needs 200% calories instead of 100%, 400 per craft
 - Gains benefit of Farmer's Talents
+- Reduced crop yield from tables by 60%

 ## Crop Greenhouse Changes
 - Accepts Advanced Upgrades instead of Basic Upgrades